 “I don’t care if you were the Shadows, I’m not going to deal with anyone speaking of my loved ones that way.”

 “So I’m not a loved one now either—”

 “Are you trying to misconstrue everything I say?!”
 I nearly shout, quickly losing my grip, “Obviously you are, or else I would have thrown away this damned necklace ages ago!
 All you do now is act like a jealous child—what, is this how you treated Maia too?
 Expecting her to just bow to your will, because you’re a goddess?”

 Although her face remains in a grimace, shining tears fall from her eyes that refuse to break contact with mine.
 In spite of myself, guilt quickly washes over me.

 “P…Pšyku,” I sigh.
 “But, Maiden Moon—”

 “You’re all I have,” she whispers too me.
 “I don’t have the luxury of socializing with whoever I wish, falling in love with whoever I wish—it’s just you.”

 “I want nothing to do with her,” she declares.
-“And I don’t want the necklace passed around either.
-There’s too much risk if people realize what it does.
-Hiding it away so I will always be alone, or even destroying it; you know this.”
+“We are entirely incompatible…and letting others know too deeply about this necklace—there is too much risk.
+If someone hides it away so I will always be alone, or even destroys it…you know this.”

 “But I don’t know anything else to help you.”